operator-framework/operator-lifecycle-manager/doc/design/operator-bundle.md

 ```

 *Notes:*
-* In case of a mismatch, the `annotations.yaml` file is authoritative because on-cluster operator-registry that relies on these annotations has access to the yaml file only.
+* In case of a mismatch, the `annotations.yaml` file is authoritative because the on-cluster operator-registry that relies on these annotations has access to the yaml file only.
 * The potential use case for the `LABELS` is - an external off-cluster tool can inspect the image to check the type of a given bundle image without downloading the content.

 This example uses [Operator Registry Manifests](https://github.com/operator-framework/operator-registry#manifest-format) format to build an operator bundle image.
 The source directory of an operator registry bundle has the following layout.